 They’re also partnering with private companies to access information.
 23andMe made its name by offering a personal genome test kit.
 Customers provide a saliva sample, and the company supplies an online analysis of inherited traits, genealogy, and possible congenital risk factors.

 Their ever-growing bank of digital patient data, including one of the largest databases on genes involved in Parkinson’s disease, has put them in a pivotal position of power.
-In recent years, they have:
+In past years, they have:

 Synthesizing Diverse Data